wassname/InnerPiSSA_private/docs/brainstorm_kimi_narrative.md

 See the difference?
 You're not just describing *what* you did, but *why* each choice solves a specific problem.

 Want me to help rewrite your methods section in this style?

+# note on terminology

+   For a paper, **"singular vector basis"** is clearer and more standard.
+Here's why:

+   **"Singular vector basis" (better for papers):**
+   - Standard ML/linear algebra terminology
+   - Immediately signals you're working with SVD decomposition
+   - Unambiguous: everyone knows this means the columns of U (or V)
+   - Connects to existing literature (PiSSA, SVFT, SSVD papers all use this)

+   **"U-basis" (worse for papers):**
+   - Informal/shorthand notation
+   - Could be confused with "U-space" (the full output space)
+   - Requires explanation that U is from SVD
+   - Sounds like jargon specific to your work

+   **For the paper, use:**
+   - "Left singular vector basis" when being precise (first mention)
+   - "Singular vector basis" after establishing context
+   - "U-basis" only in code comments or informal discussion

+   **Example paper language:**
+   > "We project activations onto the left singular vector basis of the weight matrix, obtaining coordinates in an r-dimensional subspace that captures the layer's principal transformation patterns."

+   vs informal:
+   > "We project to U-basis" (requires reader to know U is from SVD)

+   **Bottom line:** Use "singular vector basis" in the paper.
+It's standard terminology that reviewers will recognize immediately.
+Save "U-basis" for code and informal notes.